 - Session Sources: Aside from counting views, it’s important to know where visitors are finding your landing page from.
-Lower sessions resulting from search engines means your SEO is lacking.
+Lower sessions resulting from search engines mean your SEO is lacking.
 Additionally, it’s important to know how much of your traffic is organic

-- Goal Completions: Setting goals on Google analytics can help check if you are meeting your benchmarks.
+- Goal Completions: Setting goals on Google Analytics can help check if you are meeting your benchmarks.
 For example, if you set the goal to register the number of people buying a product or filling out a form, you can gauge specific (often more meaningful) metrics that relate to the purpose of your landing page

 - Average session duration: How long are people staying on your page?
 A low session duration can indicate many things, from bad UX design to inaccurate customer targeting.
-If your landing page has low session duration, maybe you need to reevaluate the content on it or adjust your keywords and advertising strategy to find the right demographic.
+If your landing page has a low session duration, maybe you need to reevaluate the content on it or adjust your keywords and advertising strategy to find the right demographic.

 - Bounce rate/Exit rate: How many people leave your landing page without visiting your payment portal?
 Which pages do they exit your site from?
 These can tell you where your dead-ends are and what needs optimizing.
-Maybe check your UX or page-speed if people are leaving before meaningful contact.
+Maybe check your UX or page speed if people are leaving before meaningful contact.

 - Visitors-to-lead conversion ratio: This one measure how many people are actually converting.

 - Pages per session: Try to see how many pages visitors view before they leave.
 Of course, this can depend on how many the company needs.
 A landing page that is just meant to be informative on its own can have low pages per session but high bounce rates.
-However, if you’re looking for conversions, a higher ratio page visits per session is probably better.
+However, if you’re looking for conversions, a higher ratio of page visits per session is probably better.

 On-Page SEO Elements